 - Task Analysis – we break down larger behaviors into smaller tasks, then teach each task individually in order to increase mastery and fluidity of the larger behavior.

 How An ABA Therapist at MPG is different than a typical ABA Therapist:

 - Experience – the majority of our staff have their doctorates or teach ABA as college professors.
 Our BCBAs might also be special education teachers, school psychologists, neuroscientists, social workers or clinical psychologists.
 This gives us a depth and breadth of knowledge far beyond ABA alone, as team leaders, supervisors and direct service care providers.

-- BCBA Direct Service – Unlike other ABA agencies that use behavior technicians (paraprofessionals, RBT, CBAA) to deliver the direct service under supervision of a BCBA, our BCBAs provide 99% of our direct service.
+- BCBA Direct Service – Unlike other ABA agencies that only use behavior technicians (paraprofessionals, RBT, CBAA) to deliver the direct service under supervision of a BCBA, we employ BCBAs to provide direct service for private pay and DOE-funded cases.
 This means better care from more qualified professionals, which parents love!

 - Family Focus – our ABA clinicians are excellent at creating family-oriented, data-driven programs with real-world meaning.
 We focus on teaching independent life skills and reducing problematic behaviors, while also providing support to the entire family and across settings.

 - Naturalistic – our ABA meets the needs of the learner and changes over time as the patient builds mastery.
 Our BCBAs balance teaching discrete and real-world skills in a way that harnesses the therapist-patient relationship and external rewards.

 - Responsiveness – our staff are dedicated employees, not independent contractors, which means more focused attention, enhanced teamwork and better treatment fidelity across clinicians.
 We work in all settings, during the week and weekends!
 We also have two full-time administrators so you will always hear back from us within 1 business day.